 Twenty years have passed since the study, but the findings hold true.
 People who are more connected tend to stay healthier in times of stress.

-A Return to Community
+A return to community

 As technology becomes more sophisticated, devices will become even bigger parts of people’s lives.
-Yet in the midst of this daily digital correspondence, all would fare well to keep this mantra in mind: Socialization improves health and careers.
+Yet in the midst of this daily digital correspondence, all would fare well to keep this mantra in mind: Socialisation improves health and careers.

-When people take time to set aside their phones, meet people in real life and build trusting relationships — they live richer, longer and more productive lives.
+When people take time to set aside their phones, meet people in real life and build trusting relationships, they live richer, longer and more productive lives.